top of page

 Arriving in Perth in 2001, Peta found a home at Ocean Reef Senior High School where she continued to foster and develop the creative minds of her students.
 She was instrumental in creating and developing Dance and Drama programs for students in years 8 through to 12.
 Under Peta's tutelage, the 2005 Year 12 Dance Studies class achieved top 10 in the WSA subjects in the state of which she received a personal written acknowledgment from Mr Warren Grellier (SCSA).
 She directed and choreographed numerous productions while at the Ocean Reef SHS including Dags, Hook, The Mystery of Roger Mullaney, Flapper and Cosi.

 In 2006, Peta moved to Peter Moyes Anglican Community School where she took on the role of Head of Cocurriculum and continued to develop the after school activities program with a focus on increasing the awareness of the performing arts within the community.
 Her passion for the arts so strong, she moved into the role of Head of Dance and Drama at Peter Moyes, a position she held for 12 years.
 In this role she was instrumental in establishing a sense of community within the performing arts.
-She introduced the Certificate 11 in Creative Industries which is an industry based qualification which focuses on the behind-the-scenes of a theatre production.
-She taught drama and dance to students ranging from years 5 through to 12 creating and developing programs according to curriculum requirements while still instilling a love for the arts within her students.
+She was instrumental in the push to bring Dance into years 7 and 8 which commenced in 2022.

-She worked with the Stirling Players directing and choreographing several works including Noah, Flapper, Children of the Black Skirt and the world premiere of Eros and Psyche.
+She has also worked with the Stirling Players directing and choreographing several works including Noah, Flapper, Children of the Black Skirt and the world premiere of Eros and Psyche.
 Peta choreographed several productions for the Gilbert and Sullivan Society of Western Australia including the Mikado, Pirates of Penzance, Gondoliers, HMS Pinafore, Yoeman of the Guard and Princess Ida.

 thumbnail_IMG_5504.jpg